LangGraph-GUI/CrewAI-GUI/README.md

 ---

+## Learn CrewAI

+If you want see some example code for CrewAI, you can see [crewai examples](https://github.com/LangGraph-GUI/CrewAI-learn/tree/main/crewAI)

+---

 ## 🧪 Examples

-Discover real-world applications of CrewAI-GUI in our [example graph source](https://github.com/HomunMage/AI_Agents/blob/main/crewAI/gpt/agents.py).
+Discover real-world applications of CrewAI-GUI in our [example graph source](https://github.com/LangGraph-GUI/CrewAI-learn/blob/main/crewAI/gpt/agents.py).

 ---